 It all started when Tim and his 3 rescue dogs met Jamie and her 3 rescue dogs... it didn't take long for Tim and Jamie to form the canine version of the Brady Bunch!

-Since that time, the 4 oldest members of the original canine Brady Bunch have passed peacefully over the rainbow bridge, a 3 legged member has joined the pack, numerous foster dogs have bunked at Lily's Place before being placed in forever homes, a flock of ex-battery hens, a rooster, and several lost hens have come to safely roost at Lily's Place (along with a smaller group of wayward ducks), and a small herd of sheep how found their forever homes at Lily's Place as well.
+Since that time, all but one of the members of the original canine Brady Bunch have passed peacefully over the rainbow bridge, a 3 legged member has joined the pack, numerous foster dogs have bunked at Lily's Place before being placed in forever homes, a flock of ex-battery hens, a rooster, and several lost hens have come to safely roost at Lily's Place (along with a smaller group of wayward ducks), and a small herd of sheep how found their forever homes at Lily's Place.

 Scroll down to follow our adventures, learn about the animals, and connect with ways to support our mission.